libp2p/libp2p/ISSUE-LABELLING.md

 features and changes in total inter-alignment.
 We are convinced that by creating a cohesive and seamless experience across libp2p implementations, we'll unlock tremendous value for our beloved downstream users and developers.

+## Global labels

+These labels are an exception to the taxonomy below, but for a good reason: they are often searched by new contributors looking to get initially involved in a project, and are default across GitHub.
+(See [GitHub help](https://help.github.com/en/github/building-a-strong-community/encouraging-helpful-contributions-to-your-project-with-labels) for details.)

+* help wanted
+* good first issue

 ## Descriptive labels